rthennan/ZerodhaWebsocket/README.md

  7. Stop the connection at 15:35 IST.
 (NSE markets close at 15:30 IST)
  8. Cleanup data from the Daily tables , store the data into the master database and delete the Daily tables.
   - Maintaining a smaller 'Daily' tables improves the 'replace into' performance, compared to storing everything directly to a main database.
-  - Data in the daily tables will be minimal, allowing the cleanup to be faster and focused to just one date.
+  - Data in the daily tables will be minimal, allowing the cleanup to be faster and focused on just one date.

 Steps 1 and 2 - lookupIns.py (LookUp Instrument) for DAS5.
 DAS6 uses a different approach.
 Step 3 - accessTokenReq.py  and accessTokenReqDAS6
 Steps 4 to 8 - slightly different between DAS5 and DAS6

-### **Yearly Activity:**
-- Update the NSE trading holidays for the year in [tradingHolidays.csv](https://github.com/rthennan/ZerodhaWebsocket/blob/main/DAS6/expiryGenerator/tradingHolidays.csv)
+### **Yearly Activity - Update NSE holidays list :**
-- This is requierd to generate the expiry prefixes for the Nifty and Banknifty option instruments Check DAS6's readme to know more.
+1. Download NSE holidays with at least the 'Date' field and save it as tradeHolidays.xlsx
+2. Ensure the date column is titled 'Date'.
+Dates are expected to be in the format '%B %d, %Y' .
+Example - 'January 26, 2023'
+3. Upload it to DAS6/lookup_tables
+4. cd ~/DAS6
+5. python generateTradeHolidays.py

+or

+1. Create a CSV called 'tradingHolidays.csv'
+2. NSE Holiday dates alone in 'yyyy-mm-dd' format
+3. 'Date' as the header
+4. Place it in the main 'tradeHoliday' directory

 ### **Notes:**
 - I was initially running this from a local Windows machine.
 But that failed a few days due to power outages and internet issues.
-  So I moved the code to an AWS instance running Ubuntu.
-As a positive side effective, I had to migrate the windows specific parts of the code to be more generic.
+  So, I moved the code to an AWS instance running Ubuntu.
+As a positive side effect, I had to migrate the Windows-specific parts of the code to be more generic.
   Hence the program will run on both Windows and Linux (can't comment on Mac), as long as the pre-requisities mentioned ealier are met.
 - My Python skills were quite basic when I started this project.
 - My skills improved over time and I started writing better code (I think??) and automated the tasks one by one.